CeetronSolutions/resinsight-tutorials/tutorials/create-export-lgr/create-export-lgr.md

 <img src="Resources/Pictures/13_confirm_LGR.png" width="500">

-Click on the "OK" button to confirm your choise.
+Click on the "OK" button to confirm your choice.

 ## Step 6 - Display the newly created LGR